 Theft is a serious crime in Florida, and you want the best representation for your criminal case.
-According to Florida Statute 812.005 et. seq., theft is defined as “unlawfully and intentionally taking another person’s property.”
+According to Florida Statute 812.005 et seq., theft is defined as “unlawfully and intentionally taking another person’s property.”
 The extent of the charges depends on the facts of your case.
 No matter the charge, you need an experienced theft lawyer in Jacksonville.

 Depending on your case, you can face serious consequences from a theft charge.
 Theft occurs when the defendant has either temporarily or permanently deprived an individual of their belongings.
-An accusation of theft also can involve acquiring the property for another individual.
+An accusation of theft also can involve acquiring property for another individual.
 If you have been accused or convicted of theft, Smith & Eulo Law Firm may help to provide a defense for your case.

-The Definition of Theft in Jacksonville
+The Definition of Theft in Jacksonville, FL

 Within Florida’s criminal statutes, theft is a broad term.
-Due to the offender’s prior criminal history and value of the property, penalties vary from case to case.
+Due to the offender’s prior criminal history and the value of the property, penalties vary from case to case.
 The Jacksonville theft lawyers at Smith & Eulo Law Offices are available to discuss the case with you.

 In Florida, there are several types of theft, such as: